airbytehq/airbyte/docs/connector-development/connector-builder-ui/authentication.md

 The [CoinAPI.io API](https://docs.coinapi.io/market-data/rest-api#authorization) is using API key authentication via the `X-CoinAPI-Key` header.

-When fetching records, the api token is sent along as the configured header:
+When fetching records, the api token is included in the request using the configured header:
 ```
 curl -X GET \
   -H "X-CoinAPI-Key: <api-key>" \